 If duck egg’s larger size means more nutrition, you can bet that this rule applies to the rich and delicious goose egg.
 Almost always white, goose eggs are huge, equivalent to three chicken eggs.
 The yolk of a goose egg is a darker, golden orange because their diets consist of foraged greens, not grain or insects.
 Similar to duck eggs, goose eggs have larger yolks and will thicken up a batter or mix.

-Geese won’t lay at all in the fall and winter, but with a male goose on your farm, your female geese can be counted on to lay from May through July or even September.
+Geese won’t lay at all in the fall and winter, but with a male goose on your farm, you can count on your female geese to lay from May through July or even September.
 This seasonality helps add to the goose egg’s allure, as you’ll only see them on the menu during certain months of the year.

-No matter why you’re adding poultry to your farm, the benefits of their eggs cannot be overlooked.
+No matter why you add poultry to your farm, the benefits of backyard eggs cannot be overlooked.
 With a few feathered friends you can reduce your grocery bill and enjoy the healthy benefits of farm-fresh eggs.